Mauritius Wedding Traditions Complete Guide for Modern Couples

 What are typical catering options and costs per guest?

 Catering costs range from 500-1,500 MUR ($11-33 USD) per guest depending on menu complexity and service style.
 Hindu vegetarian options featuring seven curries, rice, breads, and sweets average 500-800 MUR, while non-vegetarian menus with meat curries increase to 800-1,200 MUR.
-Muslim biryanibir-YAH-nee feasts including lamb or chicken biryani, kababs, and multiple sides cost 1,000-1,500 MUR per person.
+Muslim biryani feasts including lamb or chicken biryanibir-YAH-nee, kababs, and multiple sides cost 1,000-1,500 MUR per person.
 Chinese-influenced menus incorporating seafood and specialized dishes reach 1,200-1,800 MUR.
-Buffet service reduces costs by 20% compared to plated meals, while traditional banana leaf service (Hindu) or communal platters (Muslim) offer authentic experiences.
+Buffet service reduces costs compared to plated meals, while traditional banana leaf service (Hindu) or communal platters (Muslim) offer authentic experiences.
 Modern fusion menus blending Mauritian-international cuisines command premium prices of 1,500-2,000 MUR.
 Dessert stations add 200-400 MUR per guest, while beverage packages (excluding Muslim events) range from 200-500 MUR for standard selections.

 When should international guests arrive for a Mauritian wedding?

 International guests should arrive 2-3 days before the main ceremony to participate in pre-wedding celebrations like mehendi and sangeet, which offer intimate cultural experiences beyond the formal wedding.
 Direct flights from Europe, Asia, and Africa make Mauritius accessible, with peak wedding season (May-December) requiring advance booking.
-Hotels near wedding venues offer group rates averaging 3,000-8,000 MUR per night, with 70% of couples arranging transportation for international guests.
+Hotels near wedding venues offer group rates averaging 3,000-8,000 MUR per night, with many couples arranging transportation for international guests.
 Early arrival allows acclimatization to tropical weather and time zone adjustment (GMT+4).
 Visa-free entry for many nationalities simplifies planning, though checking requirements remains essential.
-Extended stays combining wedding attendance with island tourism are common, with 60% of international guests spending 7-10 days exploring beaches and cultural sites.
+Extended stays combining wedding attendance with island tourism are common, with many international guests spending 7-10 days exploring beaches and cultural sites.
 Wedding invitations typically include suggested arrival dates and local contact information for coordination.

 How do couples choose between traditional and beach wedding venues?